TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 Current UEFI/BIOS version: 1801

-#### USB SSDT
+#### SSDT
-It also contains a copy of the SSDT-UIAC-ALL.dsl used to compile the ACPI patch for Clover to enable all USB ports in without the need of patching everytime Apple releases an update.
+It also contains a copy of the SSDT-UIAC-ALL.dsl used to compile the ACPI patch for OpenCore/Clover to enable all USB ports in without the need of patching everytime Apple releases an update.
 Many thanks to [RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) and [UtterDisbelief](https://www.tonymacx86.com/threads/a-beginners-guide-to-creating-a-custom-usb-ssdt.272505/) for the guides they put together.

 Open Extras/SSDT-UIAC-ALL.dsl and see the comments to know what ports are enabled.

+It also contains all other .dsl files used for generating the .aml ACPI patches included in the EFI folder.

+### EFI Clover
+The latest working EFI based on Clover, used before migrating to OpenCore.
+You can still use it if you want.
+Just follow the [Hackintosh Vanilla Desktop Guide (Building the USB Installer)](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/building-the-usb-installer) to prepare your USB Flashdrive to install macOS, and use this EFI folder instead.

+You will need to generate your own values in the config.plist for the following vars:
+- RtVariables -> MLB
+- SMBIOS -> BoardSerialNumber
+- SMBIOS -> SerialNumber
+- SMBIOS -> SmUUID

+Be warned: this EFI folder based on Clover will not be updated anymore by me.

 #### EFI USB Install
 A zip file, EFI-20190522-USB-Install-Minimal.zip, with a minimal EFI folder, meant to be used in the USB flash drive to install macOS.
 Just the bare minimum for it to run the installer in this Hackintosh configuration.
 Mainly tested with Mojave.
 Should work with Catalina (updated to use Clover 5093).